kalwabed/gdsc-web-filesystem/slides.md

 ---

 It can be implemented, but currently with limitations (unfortunately):
-1. Control
-    - full control over the file system.
+- Control: full control over the file system.
-2. Isolation
-    - strong isolation between processes and users.
+- Isolation: strong isolation between processes and users.
-3. Security
-    - relies on same-origin policy and user consent.
+- Security: relies on same-origin policy and user consent.
-4. Permissions
-    - manages user and group permissions.
+- Permissions: manages user and group permissions.
-5. Use cases
-    - interact with files and data within the context of a web page.
+- Use cases: interact with files and data within the context of a web page.

 ---
 layout: section